Ending tenancies frequently asked questions

 Sometimes a landlord and tenant carry on the tenancy relationship after the expiry of the fixed term.
 If the fixed term tenancy was for 90 days or more it automatically becomes a periodic tenancy on the expiry of the fixed term unless contrary notice of a different arrangement is given.

-If the fixed term tenancy contained a right for the tenant to renew or extend the fixed term tenancy, the tenant has to notify the landlord that they want to stay on in the premises no later than 21 days before the end of the fixed term.
+If the fixed term tenancy contained a right for the tenant to renew or extend the fixed-term tenancy, the tenant has to notify the landlord that they want to renew/extend the fixed-term tenancy no later than 21 days before the end of the fixed term.

 In other cases, either party may give notice not to continue the fixed term tenancy.
 That notice needs to be given at least 21 days before the expiry of the fixed term and no sooner than 90 days before the expiry of the fixed term.